adamwan-nexplore/guidebook-nxp-hk/what-we-share/query-performance.md

 > No queries is the best way to make the database performing good.

 - Query the replica
-- Cache the result in application
+- Cache the result on application side
 - Do not store static configuration data
   - store in the services providing `strong consistency`
     - [S3](https://aws.amazon.com/tw/s3/consistency "https://aws.amazon.com/tw/s3/consistency")
     - [Blob storage](https://learn.microsoft.com/en-us/azure/storage/blobs/concurrency-manage "https://learn.microsoft.com/en-us/azure/storage/blobs/concurrency-manage")

-> ~~No~~ Only necessary queries to Master Database is the best way to make the database performing good
+> Only necessary queries to Master Database is the best way to make the database performing good

 ## Reference